ovh/docs/pages/platform/databases/information_04_faq/guide.en-au.md

 Each database instance has a limited amount of storage space.
 We recommend you to monitor your remaining storage space constantly.

-In order to manage storage issues, please refer to the [Handling «Disk Full» situations](/pages/platform/databases/databases_10_full_disk_handling) guide.
+In order to manage storage issues, please refer to the [Handling "Disk Full" situations](/pages/platform/databases/databases_10_full_disk_handling) guide.

 ### My queries are slow